mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

  - People in each role are identified *before* the new starter joins
  - Roles are independent, but multiple roles could be filled by the same individual
- - The person in a particular role is _not_ responsibly for meeting each of the needs in that role.
+ - The person in a particular role is _not_ responsible for meeting each of the needs in that role.
 They _are_ responsible for noticing whether the needs are being met and providing help if necessary.

 So, what did we find?